 Palmer actively participates in the national and international discourse on science, sustainability and the environment through writing and publishing, speaking, developing and leading seminars, and providing analysis.
 She has written for a wide range of publications including the Nature family of journals, Yale E360, The Guardian, Nautilus, The New York Times, The New Republic, Ensia, Slate, and many others.
 Her book, HOT, HUNGRY PLANET, chronicles her travels around the world and the urgent innovations needed to feed a growing population amid climate change.

-Palmer’s stories have been published by outlets like Nature, Yale E360, The Guardian, Nautilus, The New York Times, The New Republic, Ensia, Slate, and many others.
-Palmer participates actively in the national and international discourse on science and environmental issues through writing and publishing, speaking, developing and leading seminars, and offering analysis and science communications strategy to researchers.
-She was previously a senior fellow at the National Socio-Environmental Synthesis Center and a public policy scholar at the Woodrow Wilson Center in Washington, D.C., where she conducted research on global food security, resilience, and policies related to sustainable agriculture.
+She was previously a public policy scholar at the Woodrow Wilson Center in Washington, D.C., where she conducted research on global food security, resilience, and policies related to sustainable agriculture.
+From 2015 to 2020, she was a senior fellow at the National Socio-Environmental Synthesis Center at the University of Maryland.
 In 2018, Palmer was awarded a Rockefeller Foundation Bellagio Center residency on science for development.
 She is a professional member of the Society of Environmental Journalists, the National Association of Science Writers, and the D.C.
 Science Writers Association.
 She is a graduate of Boston University and Simmons College in Boston.